 This Research Guide is intended as a starting point for research in the field of Cultural Heritage.
-By compiling all the legal materials available, the Peace Palace Library complete an accessible source of information, both in print and electronic format.
+It provides the basic materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's systematic classification → Public international law and subject heading (keyword) Cultural Heritage are instrumental for searching through the Catalogue.
+The Library's subject heading (keyword) Cultural Heritage is instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 Convention on Offences relating to Cultural Property Nicosia 2017

 The purpose as outlined in the new Convention is to prevent and combat the intentional destruction of, damage to, and trafficking in cultural property by strengthening criminal justice responses to all offences relating to cultural property while facilitating co-operation on an international level.
 The work is being carried out in close collaboration with various international organisations, including UNIDROIT, UNESCO, UNODC and the European Union.

 The Convention encourages us to recognize that objects and places are not, in themselves, what is important about cultural heritage.
 They are important because of the meanings and uses that people attach to them and the values they represent.

 The revised Convention drew on twenty-two years of experience in implementing the original Convention.
 It established a body of new basic legal standards for Europe, to be met by national policies for the protection of archaeological assets as sources of scientific and documentary evidence, in line with the principles of integrated conservation.